 Ghana—This 15-week program sponsored by the School for International Training (SIT) focuses on “Social Transformation and Cultural Expression.”
 Offered in fall and spring semesters, it is based in the capital of Accra, where students attend lectures at the Institute of African Studies at the University of Ghana.
 Students can explore Ghana’s rich artistic heritage and learn about historical factors affecting the country’s present-day political, economic, social and artistic processes.
 Students live with local host families.

-Kenya—Students who wish to spend a fall or spring semester in Kenya may choose either a health and community development program based in Nairobi or an Islamic and Swahili cultural identity experience based in Mombasa.
-With both programs, students study Swahili, take courses, and do independent research projects.
-Homestays and educational excursions are integral to the experiences.
-SIT administers these programs.
+Kenya—Students who wish to spend a fall or spring semester in Kenya may apply for the Urbanization, Health, and Human Rights program based in Nairobi and Kisumu.
+Students study Swahili, take courses, and do independent research projects.
+Homestays and educational excursions are integral to the experiences in this SIT program.

 In the Comparative Wildlife Management Studies program students visit multiple national parks and group ranches and contrast conservation issues in the Amboseli-Tsavo ecosystem just north of Mount Kilimanjaro in Kenya with those of the Tarangire-Manyara ecosystem of northern Tanzania.
 Participants in this semester-long School for Field Studies (SFS) program take three courses and complete an independent study project.
 A summer option is available.